A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Experiments

-\textbf{Rate-Performance (RP) curves.} We also illustrate the RP curves in Fig.~\ref{fig:lbuv_ar_blind}, in which Top1 accuracy and bit per pixel (bpp) are adopted as the performance and bit cost metrics.
-Several critical findings can be immediately observed:
+We also illustrate the rate-performance (RP) curves in Fig.~\ref{fig:lbuv_ar_blind}, in which Top1 accuracy and bit per pixel (bpp) are adopted as the performance and bit cost metrics.
+The performance of our framework is consistently superior to all other benchmark dataset on different action recognition models and datasets.

-(1) \textbf{\textit{UVC is stable across various bitrate levels.}} We first see that the action recognition performances are consistently improved across all bitrates on every model and dataset, although our framework is trained on the videos pre-compressed with only two bitrate levels.
-More importantly, the lower bitrate, the larger performance gain.
-For example, under 0.08bpp bit cost level, our framework achieves 86\% top1 accuracy while the prediction accuracy with using vanilla H.264 codec is about only 62\%, which is a substantial improvement (24\% in terms of Top1 accuracy).

-(2) \textbf{\textit{High reliability in bandwidth-constrained scenarios.}} We also summarize the performance gain under low bitrate levels in Tab.~\ref{tab:bdbr_lowest}.
-The proposed framework always significantly outperforms the baseline H.264 codec.
-The reliable recognition of very low bit-rate videos renders the deployment of intelligent surveillance systems possible in poor network connection scenarios.